ryoga-chan/djmngr/README.md

 ## Notes

-- Runs on Rails 7 via Ruby 3
+- Runs on Rails 7 via Ruby 3 using an sqlite3 database file.
 - `docs/create-app.sh` contains the history of some cli commands executed to build the app
 - restore a DB dump: `7za x -so db.sql.7z | sqlite3 db/production.sqlite3`